 Whichever device you decide to use, it is crucial to remember that the food being smoked must reach a safe temperature before being served.

 Always remember that cooking food to its correct internal temperature is more important than the amount of time that is spent inside the smoker because once the food has reached that desired temperature, it is ready to come out of the smoker and be prepared for serving.

 I really like getting to this point in the process because it means that I am really close to serving the food for everyone to enjoy.
 After removing everything from the smoker, I like to allow my food to rest for a few minutes before doing any final preparations and my Masterbuilt smoker accessories are always dependable in helping with the final steps before serving.

 Does the Masterbuilt Smoker Come With a Thermometer?

 Each Masterbuilt smoker comes with its own built-in analog or digital smoker thermometer to control and measure the temperature inside the smoker chamber.
-Additionally, the Masterbuilt 30 inch electric smoker with window and the Masterbuilt 40 inch electric smoker with window each come with a thermometer probe that is built into the smoker unit and allows a person to monitor the meat’s internal temperature from a distance away from the smoker by using the remote control capabilities.
+Additionally, the Masterbuilt 40 inch electric smoker with window along with certain models of the Masterbuilt 30 inch electric smoker with window come with a thermometer probe that is built into the smoker unit and allows a person to monitor the meat’s internal temperature from a distance away from the smoker by using the remote control capabilities.